-Bangladesh, Myanmar bracing as Cyclone Mocha set to make landfall
+Bangladesh, Myanmar brace as Cyclone Mocha makes landfall

 Roxy Mathew Koll, a climate scientist at the Indian Institute of Tropical Meteorology in Pune city, said cyclones in the Bay of Bengal are becoming more intense more quickly, in part because of climate change.

-The state-run Global New Light of Myanmar newspaper reported on Friday that thousands of people living along the western coast of Rakhine state were evacuated.

-Both Indian and Bangladesh authorities said they were expecting heavy to very heavy rainfall in Andaman and Nicobar Islands in the Andaman Sea, parts of India’s remote northeast, and across Bangladesh from Saturday night.

-Climate scientists say cyclones can now retain their energy for many days, such as Cyclone Amphan in eastern India in 2020, which continued to travel over land as a strong cyclone and caused extensive devastation.
+Climate scientists say cyclones can now retain their energy for many days.
+Cyclone Amphan in eastern India in 2020 continued to travel over land as a strong cyclone and caused extensive devastation.

 “As long as oceans are warm and winds are favorable, cyclones will retain their intensity for a longer period,” Koll said.

 Cyclones are among the most devastating natural disasters in the world, especially if they affect densely populated coastal regions in South Asia.